Financial-Times/ft-origami/docs/build-service.md

 </tr>
 </table>

-The most recent tagged version of the file that matches the specified Semver version number will be returned.
+The most recent tagged version of the file that matches the specified Semver version number will be returned, subject to a maximum file size of 5MB.